defano/chicago-oasis-ios/README.md

 ```
 $ pod install
 ```
-3. Clean and rebuild the project from within XCode.
+3. Finally, clean and rebuild the project from within XCode.